-If you are involved in a personal injury dispute and need legal assistance, contact Tom Wilmowski.
-With over 15 years of experience serving clients in Missouri and Southern Illinois, Tom can help you evaluate whether your case is a good candidate for mediation.
-Call 314-860-1644 or email us to schedule a free consultation from a personal injury lawyer.
+If you are involved in a personal injury dispute and need legal assistance, contact Sotiriou Wilmowski.
+With over 35 combined years of experience serving clients in Missouri and Southern Illinois, Deme and Tom can help you evaluate whether your case is a good candidate for mediation.
+Call 314-925-1000 or email us to schedule a free consultation with a personal injury lawyer.

 What is Mediation?